joao-fontenele/express-prometheus-middleware/README.md

 The metrics exposed allows to calculate common RED (Request, Error rate, Duration of requests), and USE (Utilisation, Error rate, and Saturation), metrics

+# Prerequisites

+The following peer dependencies are required:

+- prom-client

 ## Install

 ``` bash